Always low on cash? These 19 things might be to blame

 1. You don’t follow a budget

-A survey by debt charity StepChange found that 21 million British adults don't have a household budget.
-Adding up all your income (after tax) then subtracting how much you spend each month is a good starting point.
+Many of us simply don't pay enough attention to where our paycheques are disappearing to.
+Adding up all income (after tax) then subtracting how much you spend each month is a good starting point.

-Apps such as Goodbudget, Toshl and Spendbook will help.
+Apps such as Mint, Goodbudget and Acorns can help.
 The key is to set a realistic budget you can stick to.

 2. You don’t take out a set amount of cash each week